dansleboby/ZoomPHP-sdk/docs/Api/GroupsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$group_id = "group_id_example"; // string | Unique Identifier of the group.
+$group_id = 'group_id_example'; // string | Unique Identifier of the group.
 Can be retrieved by calling [GET /groups](https://marketplace.zoom.us/docs/api-reference/zoom-api/groups/groups) API.<br> To change a member's primary group, provide the groupId of the member's current primary group as the value of this field.<br> To remove a member from one group and move the member to another group, provide the groupId of the group from which the member is to be moved.
-$member_id = "member_id_example"; // string | Unique Identifier of the group member.
+$member_id = 'member_id_example'; // string | Unique Identifier of the group member.
 Can be retrieved by calling the [List Group Members](https://marketplace.zoom.us/docs/api-reference/zoom-api/groups/groupmembers) API.
-$body = new \Zoom\Api\Model\Body19(); // \Zoom\Api\Model\Body19 |
+$body = new \Zoom\Api\Model\InlineObject19(); // \Zoom\Api\Model\InlineObject19 |

 try {
     $result = $apiInstance->updateAGroupMember($group_id, $member_id, $body);